Compute

 1. Remotely connect to the source OS.

 2. Disable all repository configurations in /etc/yum.repos.d of CentOS.
-This ensures that the repositories of CentOS and HCE OS do not conflict.
+This ensures that the repositories of CentOS and HCE do not conflict.

 Take Centos_Base.repo as an example.
 Add enabled=0 under each item, as shown in the following figure.

-3. Configure the repository of HCE OS.
+3. Configure the repository of HCE.

 Add the following content to hce.repo and then store it in the /etc/yum.repos.d/ directory: